-Metric Parameters Description Settings that can affect logon time Computer\Administrative Templates\Logon\Always wait for network at computer startup and logon Computer\Administrative Templates\Logon\Run these programs at user logon Computer\Administrative Templates\User Profiles\Wait for roaming user profile Computer\Administrative Templates\User Profiles\Set maximum wait time for network if a user has a roaming profile or remote home directory Computer\Administrative Templates\Group Policy\Configure Logon Script Delay User\Admin Templates\System\Logon\Run these programs at user logon User\Admin Templates\System\User Profiles\Specify network directories to sync at logon, logoff time only Metrics from Horizon Agent, Persona Management, App Volumes VMware products that interact with Logon Monitor report custom metrics in the Logon Monitor logs.
-These metrics can help determine if one of these products might be contributing in a
+Metric Parameters Description Network connection details BandwidthSlow link thresholdSlow link detected: True/False Values collected from Event ID 5314.
+Settings that can affect logon time Computer\Administrative Templates \Logon\Always wait for network at computer startup and logon Computer\Administrative Templates \Logon\Run these programs at user logon Computer\Administrative Templates \User Profiles\Wait for roaming user profile Computer\Administrative Templates \User Profiles\Set maximum wait time for network if a user has a roaming profile or remote home directory Computer\Administrative Templates \Group Policy\Configure Logon Script Delay User\Admin Templates\System \Logon\Run these programs at user logon Metrics from Horizon Agent, Persona Management, App Volumes VMware products that interact with Logon Monitor report custom metrics in the Logon Monitor logs.
+These metrics can help determine if one of these products might be contributing in a negative way to the logon time.